 6 - 12 months access to our system!

 Our eCommerce package customers have access to our system for a full year from the date-of-purchase, this allows you to edit, update and download revised legal documents.
-This enables you to correct any mistakes in your original E- terms and conditions, or test out different ecommerce scenarios.
-It's also a great solution for new start-ups requiring Terms and Conditions for a merchant account application, but not yet up and running with the new website.
+This enables you to correct any mistakes in your original Ecommerce Terms and Conditions, or test out different ecommerce scenarios.
+It's also a great solution for new start-ups requiring Ecommerce Website Terms and Conditions for a merchant account application, but not yet up and running with the new website.
 Also please see 'Laws Change' below for future proofing!

 7 - We offer a full 100% money back guarantee

 If for any reason you're not happy with our service, please contact us and we'll do all we can to help.
 If you receive advice in writing from a solicitor that our terms are not suitable for your business, with reasons given, and you forward that to us, then we will issue you a full refund.